The Financial Assistance Scheme phone lines will be closed for maintenance on Wednesday 26 February 2025.

 About authorised representatives

-An authorised representative has the same access to an application as the applicant.
-They might be someone the applicant knows or is related to, or a professional providing services (such as a lawyer or case manager).
+An authorised representative has the same access to an application as the applicant (you).
+They might be someone you know or you're related to, or a professional providing services (such as a lawyer or case manager).

 An authorised representative can:

-• make decisions on behalf of the applicant about their application
+• make decisions on your behalf about your application

 • provide support to gather documents